kiliankoe/projecteuler/README.md

 There's also a few similar problems on [4Clojure](http://www.4clojure.com/user/kiliankoe) specifically for... well...
 Clojure.

+For something very similar, check out [Exercism](http://exercism.io).
+I also threw my solutions from there into a repo [here](https://github.com/kiliankoe/exercism).

 ### C

 Should compile with probably any C compiler out there and the most standard flags and whatnot.
 Simple stuff.